luigiselmi/kafka-clients/README.md

     $ mvn install

-## Install and Run
+## Run the producer
 The build creates a jar file with all the dependences and the configuration of the main class in the target folder.
 To start the producer three arguments must be passed to the application: the type of client, producer, the topic to which the producer will write the data and the source URI from which it will fetch the data.
 As an example

-    $ java -jar target/pilot-sc4-kafka-producer-0.0.1-SNAPSHOT-jar-with-dependencies.jar producer taxi http://feed.opendata.imet.gr:23577/fcd/gps.json
+    $ java -jar target/fcd-producer-1.0.0-jar-with-dependencies.jar producer taxi http://feed.opendata.imet.gr:23577/fcd/gps.json

 The producer will start to read the traffic data from the source and write it to the topic "taxi".

+## Run the consumer
-To start the consumer simply run again the same command as above passing "consumer" as argument instead of "producer" and the topic name
+To start the consumer simply execute again the same command as above passing "consumer" as argument instead of "producer" and the topic name

-    $ java -jar target/pilot-sc4-kafka-producer-0.0.1-SNAPSHOT-jar-with-dependencies.jar consumer taxi
+    $ java -jar target/fcd-producer-1.0.0-jar-with-dependencies.jar consumer taxi

-## Usage
-In order to read the data sent by the producer to a Kafka topic run the following command from the Kafka root folder to start a consumer of the topic

-    $ ./bin/kafka-console-consumer.sh --topic taxi --from-beginning --bootstrap-server localhost:9092

 ## Docker image